Elements of Alexander Technique:

 About the author:

-NAfME member Dr. Tomas Cotik currently teaches at University of Miami’s Frost School of Music and Florida International University.
-He regularly gives masterclasses and lectures throughout the country.
+NAfME member Dr. Tomas Cotik teaches at Portland State University.
+He regularly gives masterclasses and lectures throughout the US.
 Hailed by Michael Tilson Thomas as ‘an excellent violinist’, Tomas Cotik was a first-prize winner at the National Broadcast Music Competition in his native Argentina in 1997, and the winner of the Government of Canada Award for 2003-2005.
 A prolific recording artist, Dr Cotik is currently involved with more than a dozen CDs, which include Schubert’s complete works for violin and piano and Mozart’s 16 sonatas.
 A former rotating concertmaster of the New World Symphony, Cotik has worked closely with members of the Cleveland, Miami, Pro Arte, Vogler, Vermeer, Tokyo and Endellion String Quartets.
-Dr Cotik is a currently a member of the Amernet String Quartet and the Cotik/Lin duo.
+Dr Cotik is a currently a member of the Cotik/Lin duo.